 The candidates with the most votes are elected to the Board.
-The number of votes for each candidate or the order in which they finished should not be announced unless necessary under 7.3 (d).
+The number of votes for each candidate or the order in which they finished should not be announced.
 If applicable, there shall be an announcement of:

-- the names of candidates tied for the last position - the names of candidates elected for a full term and for a partial term.

-(e) Tie vote
+- the names of candidates tied for the last position - the names of candidates elected for a full term and for a partial term. - (e) Tie vote